 - Don’t forget the fresh lemon juice.
 This is key to making the natural flavors of the lettuce sing, and brightens the entire dish.

-As a side note, this might just be the technique that turns your salad naysayers into believers.
+This might just be the technique that turns your salad naysayers into believers.
 When I was filming this video with my talented friend Wale, him hustling with the camera while I brushed, grilled, and ate, the least I could do was offer him was the of result of our work.
 I offered, and he hesitated….
 “I’ll try it, but I don’t like lettuce.”

 He took one bite, sat silent, and then… “Okay, I guess I like lettuce”.
 Three days later he texted me a picture of grilled lettuce, the starter to the dinner he had made for his girl.
 I’ll take that as a win.
 Hope you enjoy it just as much, xo.